CAST-vision/CAST-vision.github.io/README.md

 This repository contains the source code for the [CAST project page](https://CAST.github.io/).

-If you find 3D Diffuser Actor useful for your work, please cite:
+If you find CAST useful for your work, please cite:

 ```bibtex
 @inproceedings{ke2023cast,